Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/specification.md

 ## Dependency Diagrams

-The specifications above for a dependency tree of libraries.
+The specifications above form a dependency tree of libraries.
 Visually, the dependency tree looks like this:

 ![Dependency Graph](./diagrams/p2wdb-clean-architecture.png)